“He who fights and runs away, lives to fight another day.”

 Napoleon Bonaparte, who was forced into exile to the Island of Elba in March, 1814, but was back creating difficulties for the European powers just eleven months later.
 Clashing with them at the Battle of Waterloo (June 15th, 1815), he was defeated, and packed off to the Island of St. Helena, where he died three years later.
 But he did get to fight another day – and write his memoirs.

-There was also Cromwell the younger.
+There was also Richard Cromwell, son Of Oliver.
 After Charles II’s restoration, he fled to Paris, but he decided not to fight another day.
 When he did come back twenty years later, he lived under an assumed name.